transeptorlabs/smarthub-snap/README.md

 ## How

 The snap adds extra features to MetaMask by including RPC methods that work with ERC-4337 core components.
+Please take a look at the [ERC-4337 Relayer Snap Architecture page](https://transeptorlabs.io/snap/concepts/architecture).

 ## Snaps is pre-release software